Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Conclusions and future work

-L. K. Magargal is supported by the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
+\paragraph{Acknowledgements} L. K. Magargal is supported by the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
+P. Khodabakhshi acknowledges the support of the National Science Foundation under award 2450804.
 L. K. Magargal and J. W. Jaworski acknowledge the financial support of the Department of Energy under grant DE-EE0008964.
 S. N. Rodriguez and J. G. Michopoulos acknowledge the support of the Office of Naval Research through U.S. Naval Research Laboratory core funding.
-J. W. Jaworski acknowledges the partial support of the National Science Foundation under CAREER award 1846852 and the Office of Naval Research under award N00014-24-2111.
+J. W. Jaworski acknowledges the partial support of the National Science Foundation under CAREER award 1846852/2402397 and the Office of Naval Research under award N00014-24-2111.
+Portions of this research were conducted on Lehigh University's Research Computing infrastructure partially supported by NSF Award 2019035.

+\paragraph{Data Availability Statement} The data that support the findings of this study are openly available at \url{https://doi.org/10.5281/zenodo.15269964}.

 \biboptions{sort&compress}